AdrianSanguineti/json-parse-validator/README.md

 # json-parse-validator README

-The "json-parse-validator" extension is meant to be used as the supplement to the in-built JSON language support in VS Code, to cover situations where a JSON document is shown as valid by VS Code, but not accepted by the `JSON.parse()` method.
+The "json-parse-validator" extension is meant to be used as the supplement to the in-built JSON language support in VS Code.
+It has been built to cover situations where in-built JSON linter reports a JSON document to be valid, but that same document is rejected by the `JSON.parse()` method.

 The extension will find and highlight invalid characters within a JSON document and provide actions to either:

 * Replace with normal whitespace character (`\u0020`);
 * Remove invalid character from the document.

+> Note: in some cases, running the built-in Format Document command can also remove the invalid characters.

 ## Features